marcua/minitools/review/README.md

 - 🎯 Preserves comment structure (single-line and multi-line)
 - ✂️ Copy button to copy all comments, or select/copy a subset
 - 🔧 Easy to maintain with human-readable source code
+- ✨ **Works with both GitHub interfaces** - Supports both the new React-based UI and the classic HTML interface

 ## Installation